Meet the Murrays

 You know a relationship is strong when it spans decades and generations.
 We look forward to our second 100 years with you.

 - Clorox publishes its first corporate responsibility report.

 - Clorox unveils a new corporate logo, replacing the blue diamond logo that has been in use since 1987.

 - Clorox publishes its first integrated annual report.

 - The company celebrates its 100-year anniversary.

 - Clorox® liquid bleach moves to a concentrated formula in the U.S.

 Benno Dorer is named CEO of The Clorox Company, succeeding Don Knauss.

-The Clorox Company signs the United Nations Global Compact, the world’s largest Corporate Responsibility (CR) initiative.
+The Clorox Company signs the United Nations Global Compact, the world’s largest corporate responsibility initiative.